Post-Doctoral Training Program

 2. Applicants will be reviewed by the Executive Committee, followed by interviews of the top candidates.

-3. Select candidates will prepare an Individual Development Plan with the primary mentor and translational mentoring team.
+3. The selected candidate will prepare an Individual Development Plan with the primary mentor and mentoring team.
 To learn more about the primary mentors and their research programs, click here.

 Marcas M Bamman, PhD

-Professor, Departments of Cell, Developmental, and Integrative Biology, and Medicine
+Professor, Dept of Cell, Developmental, & Integrative Biology

 Director, UAB Center for Exercise Medicine